blacklightpy/vaultofknowledge/Colour Difference.md

-Colour Difference is the distance between two points in a colour gamut
+Mathematically, it is measured as the distance between two points in the [[chromaticity]] of a colour [[gamut]].

+Perceptually, colour difference is the percieved difference between two colours.